egorcl/data-mgmt/adbcertificationlabs/ConnectingtoAutonomousDatabase.md

 ![../Desktop/Screen%20Shot%202019-04-22%20at%2012.28.45%20PM.png](./media/image12.png)

 **You have successfully connected and run an operation against ATP with SQL Developer.
-We will use SQL Developer throughout other labs. **
+We will use SQL Developer throughout other labs.**

-## Connecting to the database using OML
+## Module 4:  Connecting to the Database using Oracle Machine Learning (OML)

 Another tool that can be used to connect and develop in ATP is the included Oracle Machine Learning OML Notebook based environment.
 Because